 Measuring Landing Page Optimization

-An optimized landing page makes sure that the combination of elements on the page persuades visitors to click the call to action button and fulfil your conversion goal – we have established this thus far.
+An optimized post-click landing page makes sure that the combination of elements on the page persuades visitors to click the call to action button and fulfill your conversion goal – we have established this thus far.

-How do you measure landing page optimization – through heat maps and A/B testing.
+How do you measure post-click landing page optimization – through heat maps and A/B testing.

 There are basically three types of heat maps: